jmscslgroup/bagpy/README.md

-# ROSBagReader
+# bagpy
-__A MATLAB Class to facilitate the reading of rosbag file based on semantic datatypes.__
+__A Python package to facilitate the reading of rosbag file based on semantic datatypes.__

 __`bagpy`__ provides a wrapper class `bagreader` written in python that provides an easy to use interface for reading [bag files](http://wiki.ros.org/Bags) recorded by `rosbag record` command.
 This wrapper class uses ROS's python API `rosbag`